eeichinger/maven-enforcer-plugin-enforcer-rule-extensions/README.md

 ### `<bannedDependencies/>`

-an improved version of <bannedDependencies> also prints the inclusion stack:
+An improved version of <bannedDependencies> also prints the inclusion stack:

 ```
 [INFO] ------------------------------------------------------------------------